megu's avatar

 This sentence has been marked as perfect!

 ThHere are some reasons why electronic books are better than paper books.
+Here are some reasons why electronic books are better than paper books.

 Firstly, electronic books are lighter than paper books so people can carry its conveniently and people can buy books wherever they are.

 Firstly, electronic books are lighter than paper books, so people can carry itsthem conveniently and people can buy booksbuy them wherever they are.
+Firstly, electronic books are lighter than paper books, so people can carry them conveniently and buy them wherever they are.

 Some things: 1.
 When "so" is used to connect two independent clauses showing a cause-and-effect relationship (in that order), it is generally considered appropriate to add a comma.
 "X so Y" without a comma is used in, for example, "I came so that you wouldn't be lonely."
 Notice that this is a different kind of usage.
 2. The antecedent is "electronic books," so "its [sic]" is not appropriate.
 Be aware of pronoun-antecedent agreement.
 3. Because "people can buy books wherever they are" is an independent clause, it would generally be considered appropriate to add a comma before the preceding "and."
 However, in this case, I think just removing the "people" improves the flow of the sentence.

 Firstly, electronic books are lighter than paper books, so people can carry itsthem conveniently and p.
 People can buy new electronic books wherever they are.
+Firstly, electronic books are lighter than paper books, so people can carry them conveniently.
+People can buy new electronic books wherever they are.

 There are two arguments here so for clarity it's best to split this sentence in two.